orenteriab/SumMetricSystem/README.md

 *Note:* As AWS Elastic BeanStack is the target to deploy, all scripts in `./package.json` were written to work in a *NIX system.
 So, if you are using Windows 10, you may want to install a Windows Subsystem for Linux (Ubuntu is the most popular).

-Also, to make easier the configuration of some variables, the application depends on dotEnv.
+Also, to make easier the configuration of some variables, the service depends on dotEnv.
 To tweak the configuration you may edit `./env.dev` for development use, or `./env.prod` for production.

 ### Start the service